On mapping class groups and their TQFT representations: Higher genus representations

-The AMU Conjecture claims that for a pseudo-Anosov $\phi$ there exists some $p_0$ such that $\rho_p(\phi)$ is of infinite order for every $p\geq p_0$ (see \cite{AMU}).
+The AMU Conjecture claims that for a pseudo-Anosov mapping class $\phi$, i.e. one which admits a pseudo-Anosov representative homeomorphism, there exists some $p_0$ such that $\rho_p(\phi)$ is of infinite order for every $p\geq p_0$ (see \cite{AMU}).
+Recall that a homeomorphism of a closed surface is pseudo-Anosov if there exist transversely measurable foliations of the surface which are preserved by the homeomorphism while the transverse measures are multiplied by two positive numbers (whose product is 1).
+Pseudo-Anosov homeomorphisms have precisely two fixed points on the boundary of the Thurston compactification of the Teichm\"uller space.

 Whether the representation of $\G_g^n(p)$ induced by $\rho_p$ is injective seems not known, except for small surfaces (see \cite{FK}).
 If injectivity holds, then the image of $\rho_p$ cannot be an arithmetic subgroup of $G_{g,p}$ (see \cite{FuPi1}).
 This would have interesting consequences, as all known infinite images of $\G_g$ are arithmetic groups of higher rank, when $g\geq 3$.
 Moreover, it is still unknown whether the representation $\rho_p$ is locally rigid and hence a VHS on a complex projective variety (see \cite{Sim}).
 We expect the Zariski closure of any MTC representation should be a semisimple Lie group.
 Note that arithmetic lattices of $G_{g,p}$ are cocompact; we don't know whether images of MTC representations can contain unipotent elements.
 The relation between generalisations of Prym representations (see \cite{Loo}) and quantum representations is still to be uncovered.

 Representations arising for some non semisimple MTC are discussed in \cite{DMJ}, where the authors identified them with the homology of local systems on configuration spaces of surfaces with boundary induced from Heisenberg group quotients of surface braid groups.
 This extends the construction of Lawrence's representations of braid groups and is a key test for the linearity of mapping class groups.